Losing Weight: How to Take it Off and Keep it Off

 You need to burn more calories than you consume.
-It’s basic math, calories in vs calories out.
+It’s basic math: Calories in vs calories out.

 Some find this easy to do once they set their minds to it, others not so much.

-Here’s the trick: The more active you are, the easier it gets — even moderate activity increases the number of calories you burn every day.
+Here’s the trick: The more active you are, the easier it gets.
+Even moderate activity increases the number of calories you burn every day.
 If you are very sedentary, it is still possible to lose weight with a strict eating plan, but it’s much easier and better for your overall health to include some regular exercise.

-Carrying extra weight around not only affects your appearance and self esteem, it can also be a contributing factor to a variety of diseases and a shortened life span.
-For example: chronic health conditions like heart disease and diabetes are more common among overweight people than people within a normal weight range.
-Many people with chronic conditions find their health improves greatly once they reduce their weight and in some cases they don’t need as much or maybe any medication.
+Carrying extra weight around not only affects your appearance and self-esteem, it can also be a contributing factor to a variety of diseases and a shortened lifespan.
+For example, chronic health conditions like heart disease and diabetes are more common among overweight people than people within a normal weight range.
+Many people with chronic conditions find their health improves greatly once they reduce their weight and in some cases, they don’t need as much or maybe any medication.

 There are two main ways to reduce your weight: you can eat more healthily and you can exercise regularly.

 Eating more than we should is a major contributing factor for being overweight.
 Extra fat cells are created when our bodies store those extra calories we consume each day.
-The amount of calories our bodies require vary depending on our age, sex, height and level of regular exercise.
+The number of calories our bodies require vary depending on our age, sex, height and level of regular exercise.

 There are calorie calculators out there that tell you how many calories you need to maintain your current weight.
 But the best and easiest way I’ve seen is through apps that chart your goals, weight, calories and exercise all in one.
 Some are free, too!
 Check out these cool food diary apps for 2016.

-How to lose lose weight: Try eating 500 calories a day less, don’t stress yourself out if you aren’t perfect every day.
+How to lose weight: Try eating 500 calories a day less, don’t stress yourself out if you aren’t perfect every day.
 Do your best each day and start fresh the next day.
 Remember, this isn’t a sprint, it’s a marathon.

 Some people find that a food diary is helpful, to keep track of what you eat each day.
 You’ll be amazed at how much food we “forget” we eat that adds up to a lot of extra calories.
-You can use a small notebook from the dollar store or your smart phone.
+You can use a small notebook from the dollar store or your smartphone.